-Project Priority Lead agency Comment Next Steps Transitional licensing will remain open and the FMA licensing team will continue processing applications as resources are available and in time for the start date of the new regime in early 2021.
+Project Priority Lead agency Comment Next Steps Transitional licensing will remain open and the FMA licensing team will continue processing applications as resources are available and in time for the start date of the new regime in early 2021. conditions to be imposed on full licences.
+The Financial Markets Conduct (Regulated Financial Advice Disclosure) Amendment Regulations 2020 were gazetted in June 2020.
 Financial Inclusion Medium MBIE and MSD The Safer Credit and Financial Inclusion Strategy was launched in September 2019.
 The Strategy is a collaborative initiative between government, the financial services industry and community sector.
 Its vision is that 'people and whānau can meet their needs and achieve their aspirations, free from problem debt'.
 The Strategy and associated action plan will be delivered through a cross-sector Safer Credit and Financial Inclusion Partnership, hosted by MBIE's Consumer Protection Partnership.
-The Partnership is meeting weekly to discuss and share information on Covid-19 issues.
+The Partnership is meeting frequently to discuss and share information on Covid-19 issues.
 Complaints Dashboard Medium Banking Ombudsman Scheme In 2019 the Banking Ombudsman Scheme (BOS) began development of an industry-wide complaints dashboard.
 The purpose of the dashboard is to shed light on the issues that cause complaints, and how widespread these are, including insights into complaints that can improve customer outcomes.
-BOS is currently working with banks to prepare for Stage 2 of the Dashboard.
+The complaints dashboard is scheduled to launch in August 2020.
 The development of the dashboard is being led by a steering group comprising BOS, BOS participants, and regulators.
 The intention is to release the Dashboard in three stages over six months: Stage 1, December 2019: an initial Dashboard based on 12 data items.
 Stage 2, February 2020: add a further 10 data items.
 Stage 3, May 2020: add a further 12 data items.

-Project Priority Lead agency Comment Next Steps Future of cash Medium RBNZ The Future of Cash - Te Moni Anamata is considering the implications for New Zealanders of falling cash use for every-day transactions, including the impacts on the system that supplies, moves and stores it.
+Project Priority Lead agency Comment Next Steps Future of cash The Future of Cash - Te Moni Anamata is considering the implications for New Zealanders of falling cash use for every-day transactions, including the impacts on the system that supplies, moves and stores it.
 As a result of Covid-19, the Future of Cash project has been deferred for an initial RBNZ consulted on the implications of a contracting cash network in the issues paper: The future of cash use - Te whakamahinga monianamata . period of six months.
 Respondents to the issues paper submitted that cash has an important role in society and, although cash use is declining, some New Zealanders are still heavily reliant on cash, and many want to maintain the option to use cash alongside other means of payment.
 Following that, RBNZ published a consultation paper which proposed that the RBNZ take on a more active monitoring and coordination role in the cash system, and be given appropriate information-gathering powers to support this role.
 In November 2019 NZBA submitted on RBNZ's consultation paper: The future of the cash system - Te pūnaha moni anamata .
 Privacy Bill Medium MoJ The Privacy Bill was introduced into Parliament on 20 March 2018 and had its first reading on 11 April 2018, following which it was referred to the Justice Committee.
 The Privacy Bill had its third reading in June and was passed into law with NZBA submitted to the Justice Committee on 7 June 2018 and appeared before the Committee in support of its submission on 6 September 2018. unanimous multi-party support.
 The Privacy Act 2020 will come into effect on 1 December 2020.
 The Committee reported back to the House on 13 March 2019.
 The final report can be found here .
 The Committee made four key recommendations: